Titus Andronicus: Sources

 Titus's revenge may also have been influenced by Seneca's play Thyestes, written in the first century AD.
-In the mythology of Thyestes, which is the basis for Seneca's play, Thyestes, son of Pelops, King of Pisa, who, along with his brother Atreus, was exiled by Pelops for the murder of their half-brother, Chrysippus.
+In the myth of Thyestes, which is the basis for Seneca's play, Thyestes, son of Pelops, King of Pisa, who, along with his brother Atreus, was exiled by Pelops for the murder of their half-brother, Chrysippus.
 They take up refuge in Mycenae and soon ascend to co-inhabit the throne.
 However, each becomes jealous of the other, and Thyestes tricks Atreus into electing him as the sole king.
 Determined to re-attain the throne, Atreus enlists the aid of Zeus and Hermes, and has Thyestes banished from Mycenae.
 Atreus subsequently discovers that his wife, Aerope, had been having an affair with Thyestes, and he vows revenge.
 He asks Thyestes to return to Mycenae with his family, telling him that all past animosities are forgotten.
 However, when Thyestes returns, Atreus secretly kills Thyestes's sons.
 He cuts off their hands and heads, and cooks the rest of their bodies in a pie.
 At a reconciliatory feast, Atreus serves Thyestes the pie in which his sons have been baked.
 As Thyestes finishes his meal, Atreus produces the hands and heads, revealing to the horrified Thyestes what he has done.

 Another specific source for the final scene is discernible when Titus asks Saturninus if a father should kill his daughter when she has been raped.
 This is a reference to the story of Verginia from Livy's Ab urbe condita (c.
 26 BC).
 Around 451 BC, a decemvir of the Roman Republic, Appius Claudius Crassus, begins to lust after Verginia, a plebeian girl betrothed to a former tribune, Lucius Icilius.
-She rejects Claudius' advances, enraging him, and he has her abducted.
+She rejects Claudius's advances, enraging him, and he has her abducted.
 However, both Icilius and Verginia's father, famed centurion Lucius Verginius, are respected figures and Claudius is forced to legally defend his right to hold Verginia.
-At the Forum, Claudius threatens the assembly with violence, and Verginius' supporters flee.
+At the Forum, Claudius threatens the assembly with violence, and Verginius's supporters flee.
 Seeing that defeat is imminent, Verginius asks Claudius if he may speak to his daughter alone, to which Claudius agrees.
 However, Verginius stabs Verginia, determining that her death is the only way he can secure her freedom.